0pearlcz0/Hack.A.Bee/README.md

 # How to install
-<p> Download as Browser Extension on opera addons store or edge addons store
+<p> Download as Browser Extension on opera addons store or edge addons store:
+-
+-

 # How to activate
 <p> You need to use license key to activate the extension that you can get by typing your e-mail in the Issues category.